kubu4/fish546_2015/draft_product/methods.md

 ###Sequence Alignment

 A Bowtie (v2.1.0) sequence index was created using the <em>Crassostrea gigas</em> genome FASTA file from Ensembl: ```Crassostrea_gigas.GCA_000297895.1.24.dna_sm.genome.fa```.
 TopHat (v2.0.13.OSX_x86_64), using default parameters was used to align the reads to the Bowtie sequence index.
-The two sets of reads (pre- and post-heat shock) were aligned separately.
-Each TopHat output was directed to seperate directories.
+The three pre-heat shock FASTQ files were aligned together to the reference sequence.
+The same was done for the three post-heat shock FASTQ files.
+Each TopHat output (one pre-heat shock and one post-heat shock) was directed to seperate directories.
 The TopHat analysis produced an output file called ```accepted_hits.bam```, which was used in subsequent steps in the RNA-seq workflow.

 ###Transcriptome Assembly & Quantification